 Product branding derives from the act of actually burning a logo into the hide of cattle or other animals.
 Branding was a method by which one farm or ranch could easily identify their own property.

 If any confusion arose over ownership of a calf, the brand could instantly resolve disputes.
 The same principle applies to corporate branding, though the purpose is much more expansive.
 A successful corporate brand doesn’t just guarantee immediate recognition among consumers; it will also result in a wealth of psychological associations.
 At least, that is the intention and the fanatical hope.
-Modern day corporate branding can be traced back to the Chicago school of advertising and the creation of characters that are meant to identify a product.
+Modern day corporate branding and emotional branding can be traced back to the Chicago school of advertising and the creation of characters that are meant to identify a product.
 The revolutionary leap made by the practitioners of the Chicago school of advertising was that even the most commonplace of products could be invested with a certain sense of excitement through the use of a fictional character with which consumers could identify.
 Perhaps the greatest example of how successful the Chicago school of advertising could be can be witnessed by how a product as unexciting as the common pea could be successfully branded through the introduction of the Jolly Green Giant character.
 Even more importantly for corporations was the realization that by utilizing the methodology endorsed by the Chicago school of advertising consumers could more easily remember the name and distinguish among competing manufacturers by connecting a familiar and instantly recognizable figure to the product.
 Consider Ronald McDonald the ultimate creation of the Chicago school of advertising.
 (Or, you can also consider Ronald McDonald the spawn of Satan, it’s all good.)

 A combination of factors led to the evolution of brand marketing from Claude Hopkins’ original concept, but without a doubt the single greatest factor was the introduction of television.